-Following several CMS announcements that providers were overusing modifiers 25 and 59 as a means to bypass edit pairs (without supplying proper documentation to support those bypasses), multiple commercial payers—including Anthem, Aetna, and Humana—adopted front-end claim edit policies for claims containing these modifiers.
-As a result, many providers have received denials on claims containing 97530 and 97140—even when using modifier 59 appropriately.
+Following several announcements from CMS that providers were overusing modifiers 25 and 59 as a means to bypass edit pairs without supplying proper documentation to support those bypasses, multiple commercial payers—including Anthem, Aetna, and Humana—adopted front-end claim edit policies for claims containing these modifiers.
+And while Aetna and Humana have resolved the issues surrounding modifier 59 denials for 97530 and 97140, Anthem hasn’t yet updated its policies.
+So, where are providers going wrong in their coding with Anthem patients, and how can you avoid modifier 59 denials for 97530 and 97140 in your own practice?
+Here’s what you need to know.

-In March 2020, CMS added the X sub-modifiers to the existing CMS policy document.
-In “Example 9” from that document, CMS lists 97140 (manual therapy) and 97530 (therapeutic activities) and explicitly states that:
+In March 2020, CMS added the X sub-modifiers to a now-rescinded CMS policy document.
+In that document, CMS listed 97140 (manual therapy) and 97530 (therapeutic activities) and explicitly stated that:

 Alternatively, the therapy time blocks may be split.
 For example, manual therapy might be performed for 10 minutes, followed by 15 minutes of therapeutic activities, followed by another 5 minutes of manual therapy.
 CPT code 97530 should not be reported and modifier 59 should not be used if the two procedures are performed during the same time block.”

-In other words, modifier 59 should only be applied “when two timed procedures are performed in different blocks of time on the same day.”
-No X sub-modifier is indicated, as the 59 modifier is appropriate.
+In other words, modifier 59 was only to be applied “when two timed procedures are performed in different blocks of time on the same day.”
+No X sub-modifier is indicated as the 59 modifier is appropriate.

-Anthem, Aetna, and Humana, however, have decided to deny providers use of the second column code (97530) as mutually exclusive, thus forcing providers to appeal the coverage decision and show their documentation.
+As a result of CMS’s policy reversal, Aetna and Humana changed course on similar policies they had implemented around coding edits and modifier 59 denials for 97530 and 97140.
+However, Anthem continues to deny providers' use of the second column code (97530) as mutually exclusive, thus forcing providers to appeal the coverage decision and show their documentation.

 - Interventions that apply to each CPT code, grouped appropriately (i.e., all manual therapy inventions should be separate from any therapeutic activities).